Ted Cyr and original partner,

 Lincoln" he parked it in the back of his shop and basically

 forgot about it.
-Aside from his involvement with Skip Schoefield
+Aside from his involvement with Flip Schoefield

 in the 70s, Cyr has been a very good business man and has done